theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 </p>

 Note the little drop down icon next to Power On and Power Off buttons.
-This is the multi action button that Foreman uses in many places.
+This is the multi action button that the Foreman uses in many places.
 Clicking the down caret will open other actions that can be performed on the item.
 In this case, there are three more actions, Import as managed Host, Import as unmanaged Host and Delete. **Deleting a VM can delete the VM including all hard drives on the compute resource, so be careful with that.** This behavior